Gambling and online casinos in Saudi Arabia

 - settlements through Binance P2P and foreign wallets (Skrill, Jeton).

-and the shadow turnover of illegal gambling exceeds $1 billion per year.
+According to the Arabia Digital 2024 analytical report, about 400,000 Saudi Arabians bet annually in online casinos, and the shadow turnover of illegal gambling exceeds $1 billion a year.

 Control and interlocks